What Are Docentric SSRS Replicas

-- How report data source is optimized for Optimized Docentric replicas
+- How report data source is optimized for Optimized SSRS Replicas

 - How can I add some additional data to my report

-- Why do I not see my custom data in Optimized replica
+- Why do I not see my custom data in Optimized SSRS Replica

 - How can I develop a completely new SSRS report

-- How Docentric replicas are connected to improved Print archive
+- How Docentric SSRS Replicas are connected to improved Print archive

 - See also